AdaCore/spark2014/docs/ug/en/source/examples_in_the_toolset_distribution.rst

-* Unit ``Traffic_Lights`` defines a concurrent program for operating traffic lights at a pedestian crossing, using two tasks that communicate over a protected object, where the invariant maintained by the protected data is expressed using a type predicate.
+* Unit ``Traffic_Lights`` defines a concurrent program for operating traffic lights at a pedestian crossing, using two tasks that communicate over a protected object, where the invariant maintained by the protected data is expressed using a subtype predicate.

 |GNATprove| proves all checks on this program, including the safe usage of
 concurrency (absence of data races, absence of deadlocks).